My "Real Deal" Beef Pho Noodle Soup replicates the rich, savory broth that is the hallmark of authentic Vietnamese pho.

 Next, ladle the hot broth directly over the raw steak: you should see it turning opaque.
 (The steak will cook rare to medium rare depending on the thickness of your slices.
-You can check out the standard menu warning about consuming undercooked meat here.)

 If you don't feel comfortable using raw steak, simply cook it part way through in a skillet with some vegetable oil before adding it to your bowl.